 Segmentation by profitability allows businesses to allocate their resources in a better way.
-For example, they would rather target businesses who can afford their product, instead of reaching out to self-funded startups who might not be able to afford you even if they have requirements.
+For example, they would rather target businesses who can afford their product instead of reaching out to self-funded startups who might not be able to afford you even if they have requirements.
 It reduces the customer acquisition costs for your business as you only engage with a few businesses.

-If you are into account-based marketing, this type of segmentation will be a powerful enabler since ABM also targets only a handful of clients and they pour a lot of their resources into a single targeted account.
+If you are into account-based marketing, this type of segmentation will be a powerful enabler since ABM also targets only a handful of clients, and they pour a lot of their resources into a single targeted account.

-But there are problems with this segmentation too.
+But there are problems with this segmentation, too.
 At times, you never know what a company’s profitability is as private companies do not have to share their information publicly.
 As we had discussed earlier, no two organizations that have the same profitability are likely to have the same needs.

 Customer Segmentation Examples #10: By Jobs-To-Be-Done (JTBD)

-The JTBD framework is one of the least-used, but incredibly effective B2B customer segmentation examples.
-It offers a different way to look at customers and prospects which will assist in understanding their needs and attitudes.
+The JTBD framework is one of the least-used but incredibly effective B2B customer segmentation examples.
+It offers a different way to look at customers and prospects, which will assist in understanding their needs and attitudes.

 - According to JTBD, when companies launch a new product or are trying to acquire more customers, they focus on their existing customers.
 Because of this, they end up narrowing their market.

 Instead of concentrating on how to make more sales, they should invest their time and effort in the job that the B2B customers are hiring them for.
-The most important thing here is that you define the job by its outcomes, not by the functionalities.
+The most important thing here is that you define the job by its outcomes, not by its functionalities.